JSA: The Liberty Files: Critical reaction

-Collected Editions website reviewer Simon Finger praises JSA: The Liberty Files's Tony Harris for his artwork, which conveys "the subtle emotional beats of the story as effectively as he does the action sequences".
-He writes that "[Dan] Jolley and Harris capably integrate the character development into the action" and that the book might appeal even to those not well-versed in the DC Universe characters.
+Collected Editions website reviewer Simon Finger praised JSA: The Liberty Files's Tony Harris for his artwork, which conveys "the subtle emotional beats of the story as effectively as he does the action sequences".
+He wrote that "[Dan] Jolley and Harris capably integrate the character development into the action" and that the book might appeal even to those not well-versed in the DC Universe characters.